guimox/cerca-scraper/README.md

-# Cercu Scraper
+# Cerca Scraper

 A Go web scraper that fetches real-time train information from ADIF (Spanish Railway Infrastructure Administrator) stations.

 ## Description

-Cercu Scraper is a web service that provides train schedule information for Madrid's Cercanías stations.
+Cerca Scraper is a web service that provides train schedule information for Madrid's Cercanías stations.
 It scrapes data from ADIF's website and returns it in a structured JSON format.

 ## Features